hannah-ahl/klarna-design/team-setup.md

 # Team structure

-The design team responsibilities are split in 4 domains to cover the 3 largest user areas and the universal design system.
+The design team responsibilities are split over 4 domains to cover the 3 largest user areas and the universal design system.

 ### Responsibilities